 Ozone, which is the major component of smog, is a strong lung irritant.
 Levels tend to be higher in the summer compared to other seasons and relatively higher in the late morning and early afternoon compared to other times of the day.
 Short-term exposures can cause breathing difficulties, chest pain, and airway hyperreactivity.
 Children who participate in outdoor activities on days on which ozone pollution is high are more likely to develop asthma.
 Long-term exposure to ozone causes a small, permanent decrease in lung function.

 Combustion of fossil fuels that are high in sulfur can create acid particles that are easily deposited in the upper airway.
-These particles, called sulfur oxides, can cause the airways to become inflamed and constricted, causing symptoms such as breathing difficulty, and increase the risk of chronic bronchitis.
+These particles, called sulfur oxides, can cause the airways to become inflamed and constricted, causing symptoms such as breathing difficulty, and increase the risk of chronic bronchitis (inflammation of the bronchi, or large airways).

 Particulate air pollution derived from fossil fuel combustion (especially diesel fuel) is a complex mixture.
 The particles can cause inflammation of the airways or can affect other parts of their body, such as the heart.
 Data from some studies suggest that particulate air pollution increases death rates from all causes, especially heart and lung disorders.